9 Important jobs to do in your garden this September, according to the experts

 Phoebe explains, "As your plants prepare to go dormant, their nutrient needs change.
 Feeding plants during the early autumn helps them build energy reserves that they tap into so they can survive the winter and come back stronger in the spring."

-She does however point out that it's important to not overfeed your plants.
+She does, however, point out that it's important not to overfeed your plants.
 Phoebe advises, "You shouldn’t feed them in October, so they can prepare for frost and build a form of resilience."

 As for mulching, Petar recommends adding a layer around any trees, shrubs, and perennial beds to help conserve moisture and regulate soil temperature during the colder season.